NCAR/climate-primer-water/doc/ch3_baselines.rst

 models, sophisticated models that simulate the Earth's atmosphere, oceans, and land surface based on physical laws.
 The integration of the observational data into the NWP models is done through a process called data assimilation.
-For a time period of interest and for a given (grid-) location, data assimilation systems utilizes different mathematical methods (e.g. 4D-Var, Ensemble Kalman Filter, etc.) to combine often unevenly spatially-distributed observations with errors in a prescribed time-window of interest with a NWP-derived estimate constrained by previous observations on a regularly spaced grid to obtain what is
+For a given period of interest and for a given (grid-) location, data assimilation systems use different mathematical methods (e.g.,4D-Var, Ensemble Kalman Filter, etc.) to combine often unevenly spatially-distributed observations with errors in a prescribed time-window of interest with a NWP-derived estimate constrained by previous observations on a regularly spaced grid to obtain what is